girlbossceo/conduwuit/nix/README.md

 conduwuit:lYPVh7o1hLu1idH4Xt2QHaRa49WRGSAqzcfFd94aOTw=
 ```

-You can now use the usual Nix commands to interact with Conduit's flake.
+You can now use the usual Nix commands to interact with conduwuit's flake.
 For
-example, `nix run gitlab:famedly/conduit` will run Conduit (though you'll need
+example, `nix run github:girlbossceo/conduwuit` will run conduwuit (though you'll need
 to provide configuration and such manually as usual).

 If your NixOS configuration is defined as a flake, you can depend on this flake